 The historic Old Town is really quiet and peaceful with only a handful of tourists coming here.
 There is one main road of bars, restaurants, accommodation and clothing stores.

 A few small settlements of simple bamboo huts made with wooden stilts overlooking the sea creating what once was a small fishing village is one of the unique attractions of the Historic old town.

-So much to see in the Historic Old Town
+So much to see in Koh Lanta Old Town

 I found the people living here to be exceptionally friendly and welcoming.
+Read my 10 best things to do in Old Town here.
 You will find that prices are slightly cheaper here for food, accommodation and certainly clothes compared to the beach side west of the island.
 I also loved that the food here is traditionally homemade and plentiful, I had my best meals in Koh Lanta Old Town then anywhere else in Thailand.

 Reaching the Old Town takes about 30 minutes by scooter or 25 minutes by car.
 The roads have a few sharp turns and quite large potholes so you need to remain vigilant if riding or driving yourself.
 There is a Post Office, a 7-11 store, schools, diving centre and a police station within the Old Town.

 Tip: Head over to Sunee’s Place, here you will have the joy in eating the best roti, banana and Nutella dessert.
 I ate here almost everyday.
 My favourites are Roti, massaman curry, vegetable omelet and the amazing smoothies.